xlsft/smartshell-sdk/readme.md

 <h2 id="license"><strong>🟢 API coverage</strong></h2>

 > [!CAUTION]
 > The project started quite a long time ago is moving to a new code base and JSR registry.
 Due to the addition of new methods and the possibility of optimization the SDK project has received a second life and will continue to develop.
-Now in priority robust base and modularity
+Now in priority robust base and self updating

 <h2 id="todo"><strong>🎯 Todo</strong></h2>